halyna2300/Layoffs_Project/README.md

 - ** Null values/ blank values**
 - ** Remove any columns**

+-- Checking the initial dataset before applying changes
 ```sql
  SELECT * FROM layoffs;
 ```

+-- Creating a staging table to work in and keep original data safe
 ```sql
 CREATE TABLE layoffs_staging LIKE layoffs;
 ```